SamBailey6194/pointless_impressions/docs/markdowns/DEVELOPMENT.md

 3. **Docker not found**: Ensure Docker and Docker Compose are installed and running.

-4. **Environment variables not loaded**: The `dev.sh start` command automatically creates `.env.dev` from the example file if it doesn't exist.
+4. **Environment variables not loaded**: The `./dev.sh start` command automatically creates `.env.dev` from the example file if it doesn't exist.

 5. **Containers not starting**: Check the logs:
    ```bash